-When a headset is more your cup of thee then the next generation of headset microphones, the Buddy HeadsetMicTM series is the way to go.
+When a headset is more your cup of tea then the next generation headset microphones, the Buddy HeadsetMicTM series is the way to go.
 Made of heavy duty, highly durable materials such a stainless steel headband and Teflon reinforced cables, Buddy headsets are backed by an industry leading 2 year warranty.
 Featuring a top of the line, highly unidirectional microphone element, this headset has been designed from the ground up with quality in mind.

-Very important for you the Chromebook owner is to remember that the Chromebook sports a 3.5mm TRRS connector which is not your every day connector.
+Very important for you the Chromebook owner is to remember that the Chromebook sports a 3.5mm TRRS connector which is not your everyday connector.
 The Buddy HeadsetMicTM is ideal for pairing with devices such as a Google Chromebook simply because it comes with such a TRRS connector, making it one of the must have Chromebook accessories.